-64.2.10 Major in Finance
+Major in Finance 64.2.10

 Finance is valuable for students interested in general management in large or small businesses.
-It also opens opportunities which require specialized knowledge.
+It also opens opportunities which require specialized knowledge

-- The Finance program includes study of a number of topics: - Investors' choices among financial investments (securities), such as stocks and bonds, and the management of investment portfolios; - Business asset management, including selections of such items as equipment, cash and inventory, and related financial planning; - Businesses; choices among methods of financing assets through borrowing, retaining earnings and issuing securities, including cost and governance aspects; - (4) The operation and regulation of security markets and financial institutions; - (5) Risk management, the transfer and reduction of risk through financial market operations; - (6) International finance.
+The Finance program includes study of a number of topics:

+- (1) Investors' choices among financial investments (securities), such as stocks and bonds, and the management of investment portfolios; - Business asset management, including selections of such items as equipment, cash and inventory, and related financial planning; - Businesses; choices among methods of financing assets through borrowing, retaining earnings and issuing securities, including cost and governance - (4) The operation and regulation of security markets and financial institutions; - Risk management, the transfer and reduction of risk through financial market operations: - International finance.
+(6)